prebid/prebid.github.io/dev-docs/modules/userId.md

 });
 {% endhighlight %}

-2) Publisher passes a placement ID and elects to store the fabrickId envelope in HTML5 localStorage.
+2) Publisher passes an apiKey and hashed email address and elects to store the fabrickId envelope in HTML5 localStorage.

 {% highlight javascript %}
 pbjs.setConfig({